oharetom1-sketch/AI4EO-HoChiMinh-LandUse-ML/README.md

 ![NDWI2026](figures/ndwi_2026.png)

+The Normalised Difference Water Index (NDWI) highlights water bodies using spectral differences between vegetation and water surfaces (Xu, 2006).
 The Normalised Difference Water Index (NDWI) was used to highlight rivers, estuaries, and coastal water bodies.

 ---